vaibhavard/node-chatgpt-api-1/README.md

   - Includes a built-in jailbreak you can activate which enables unlimited chat messages per conversation, unlimited messages per day, and brings Sydney back. 😊
 - `ChatGPTBrowserClient`: support for the official ChatGPT website, using a reverse proxy server for a Cloudflare bypass.
   - **There may be a high chance of your account being banned if you continue to automate chat.openai.com.** Continue doing so at your own risk.
+- `LocalLLMClient`: support for using custom LLMs hosted on a server.
+For example you can use LM Studio to load a custom LLM and open a server.
+Uses the `/v1/chat/completions` endpoint by default.

 ## Getting Started